lucas-dash/Dynamic-Island/README.md

 # Dynamic Island

-- Dynamic Island is a responsive navbar feature that you can use on your own website.
+ Dynamic Island is a responsive navbar feature that you can use on your own website.
+Try it [Dynamic Island](https://dynamic-island-self.vercel.app/)

 ## Feature